 - Punitive damages, in rare cases involving recklessness or gross negligence.

-In general, a compensatory award is meant to reimburse a victim for all of the losses and expenses suffered due to the incident.
+Generally, a compensatory award is meant to reimburse a victim for all the losses and expenses suffered due to the incident.
 The specific types and potential amounts of financial compensation available through a product liability claim will depend on the circumstances, such as the severity of the victim’s injuries.
 Discuss the potential value of your claim with an attorney at Morris Bart before accepting an insurance settlement.

 Proving Negligence in a Product Liability Case